-Journal of Prevention of Alzheimer's Disease requires that abstracts of manuscripts submitted for the Original papers and Brief Reports be in a structured form conforming to guidelines published in the Journal of the American Medical Association (1998;280:23-24).
+The Journal of Frailty & Aging requires that abstracts of manuscripts submitted for the Original papers be in a structured form conforming to guidelines published in the Journal of the American Medical Association (1998;280:23-24).
 See also Annals of Internal Medicine (1990;113:69-76).
-Abstracts should include the following headings: Background, Objectives, Design, Setting, Participants, Intervention (if any), Measurements, Results, and Conclusions.
+Abstracts (maximum 300 words) should include the following headings: Background, Objectives, Design, Setting, Participants, Intervention (if any), Measurements, Results, and Conclusions.
 Specify the sample size.
 Emphasize clinical relevance in the abstract's conclusion.
 Failure to adhere to this format will delay or unduly prolong the review process.
 Following the abstract conclusion, list 3 to 5 key words to be used for indexing.

-For Reviews, a narrative abstract (maximum 250 words) is required.
+For Reviews and Brief Reports, a narrative abstract (maximum 250 words) is required.